Everybody that has once planned a big trip knows that the key to success is a good structure. Important questions to ask yourself are:

 - The first step: start planning your trip to Hawai’i

-- Find a good flight
+- How to find a good flight

 - Decide where to stay and how much to move around

 - What accommodation fits your needs best (hotel, resort, vacation rental, B&B)?

 - Getting around: do you need to rent a car on the Big Island?